 Anode rods typically need replacing after about two years.
 They are essential in keeping the inside of your water heater rust-free.
 Once the anode rod corrodes, all bets are off, so make sure this is well-maintained.

 Lower the Temperature

-Lowering water heater temperature helps save you money while conserving energy.
+Lowering the water heater temperature helps save you money while conserving energy.
 It will also prevent overheating.

 Flushing the water heater will remove sediment deposits making for cleaner, more smoothly flowing water.

-Water heater temperature and pressure valves work to prevent overheating and pressurization.
+The water heater temperature and pressure valves work to prevent overheating and pressurization.
 While a leaking T&P valve indicates a water heater issue that must be inspected, it is also a sign that the T&P valve is properly working.
-Test the valve by lifting the lever and releasing to ensure that it snaps into place.
+Test the valve by lifting the lever and releasing it to ensure that it snaps into place.

 Our 3 Mountains Plumbing professionals are happy to work with you to arrange annual water heater inspection visits to make certain your water heater continues to run well for a long time.